 Most interesting in Schneier’s text was the irrefutable proof that in any society (society defined as “any group of people with a loose common interest” page 10), you will encounter some level of defection; those who refuse to follow the rules set by society.
 It is statistically impossible to remove all defection from any group of individuals.

 The second most interesting point in the book (in my humble opinion) was the reminder that defection is not, by default, bad.
 It’s simply a break from the norm.
 Those who pushed for the abolishment of slavery were defectors.
 So was Nelson Mandella.
 Nazi soldiers were defectors from the global community, but cooperators to the society that was Nazi Germany.
 And this is where things start to get interesting.
 As Schneier beautifully illustrates towards the back of the book, it is near impossible to look at the reasons for someone’s cooperation or defection through a simple lens of “good” or “bad” because it all depends on the context of the “society” we’re defining.
-And, as we’ll explore in GEM #2, we often belong to many, many “societies” at once… often with conflicting values or other motivations.
+And, as we’ll explore in insight #2, we often belong to many, many “societies” at once… often with conflicting values or other motivations.

 But, before we get to that, let’s look at the four main societal pressures that exist in all circumstances…